New Night & Online Degree Programs:

 BSE in Special Education (night/online) & Paraprofessional Grant

-BSU Continuing Studies will add a Bachelor of Science in Psychology to its list of online degree programs and a new night degree, Bachelor of Social Work (BSW), in Fall 2021.
-Both programs are designed for part-time students.
+BSU Continuing Studies added a Bachelor of Science in Psychology to its list of online degree programs and a new night degree, Bachelor of Social Work (BSW), in Fall 2021.
+We added a BA in Anthropology in Spring 2022.
+All degree programs are designed for part-time students.

 BSU's Special Education department is also working with the Massachusetts Department of Education on a grant program that will provide up to $6,000 per year to working paraprofessionals who pursue their degree in Special Education at BSU.